Skip to content

 Kubernetes

-When the above directory is mounted, make sure that you move every folder from the Backend folder inside that directory so that the three tasks are accessible from the Kubeflow pipelines.
+When the above directory is mounted, make sure that you move every folder from the Backend folder inside that directory so that the three tasks are accessible from the Katib pipelines.

 Step 4 - Docker Images Setup